 - Easy integration with other services you currently use

-- Most Banks will require around 3% down payment
+- Most banks will require around a 3% down payment

 - Less personalized loan experience